How to reduce bandwidth data usage on your Mac

 Other ways to avoid apps from taking up too much network bandwidth include checking what is running in the startup menu.

-When a Mac starts, normally a set of pre-programmed apps (or apps you once thought were useful) start running automatically.
-But if you don't need all of these to automatically open then now is a good time to change the apps that open on launching.
+Normally, when a Mac starts, a set of pre-programmed apps (or apps you once thought were useful) start running automatically.
+But if you don't need all of these to open, then now automatically is a good time to change the apps that open on launching.

 Here is how you do that: